MicrosoftDocs/visualstudio-docs/docs/ide/create-csharp-winform-visual-studio.md

 ## Create the application

-After you select your Visual Basic project template and name your file, Visual Studio opens a form for you.
+After you select your C# project template and name your file, Visual Studio opens a form for you.
 A form is a Windows user interface.
 We'll create a "Hello World" application by adding controls to the form, and then we'll run the application.

 ### Add a button to the form